Airport Metro Lines 2026: Istanbul, Ankara and Izmir Detailed Guide

 As of 2026, there is no direct metro connection to Ankara Esenboga Airport.
 The airport metro line project planned by Turkey's Ministry of Transport and Infrastructure is ongoing but has no confirmed completion date.
 Currently, airport access is provided by Havas buses, taxis or private transfers.

 Ankara's metro system serves the city center with Ankaray and M1-M4 lines.
-Kizilay is the main transfer hub, from where you can catch a Havas bus.
+Kizilay is the main interchange point, from where you can catch a Havas bus.
 However, the Kizilay-Esenboga distance is approximately 33 km, and the Havas journey takes 40-50 minutes.
 A metro plus Havas combination can extend total travel time considerably.

 How Do You Get to Izmir Airport by Metro?